 If the analysis tool did not produce any per-run files, and analysisToolLogFiles is present, its value SHALL be an empty array.

-If analysisToolLogFiles is absent, it SHALL default to an empty array.

 Per-result files are handled by the resultProvenance.conversionSources property (§3.41.7).

 versionControlDetails object

 General

 A versionControlDetails object specifies the information necessary to retrieve from a version control system (VCS) the correct revision of the files that were scanned during the run.